 We explore the implications of unawareness for tort law.
-We study cases where injurers and victims initially are unaware that some acts can yield some consequences, or alternatively that some acts or consequences are even possible, but later become aware.
-Following Karni and Viero (2013) we model unawareness by Reverse Bayesianism.
+We study cases where injurers and victims initially are unaware that some acts can yield harmful consequences, or that some acts or harmful consequences are even possible, but later become aware.
+Following Karni and Vierø (2013), we model unawareness by Reverse Bayesianism.
 We compare the two basic liability rules of Anglo-American tort law, negligence and strict liability, and argue that negligence has an important advantage over strict liability in a world with unawareness—negligence, through the stipulation of due care standards, spreads awareness about the updated probability of harm.

 Scholarly Commons Citation

 Chakravarty, Surajeet; Kelsey, David; and Teitelbaum, Joshua C., "Tort Liability and Unawareness" (2023).
 Georgetown Law Faculty Publications and Other Works.
 2067.